CalqueLoanword/books/05_Automatic_ThermalPower_Control.md

     in Circ mode the auto control utilizes its authority over pump speed of the 2 reactor recirculation pumps to increase or decrease the recirculation flow thus changing reactor power.*

 - *Rods mode
-    In rods mode the auto control utilizes its authority over rodmovement to lengthen or shorten period by inserting or pulling rods respectively.*
+    In rods mode the auto control utilizes its authority over rod movement to lengthen or shorten period by inserting or pulling rods respectively.*

 - *Group mode
     In Group mode the system acts like rod mode but only the selected groups can be moved.*